 Master of Science in Organizational Leadership

 The Master of Science in Organizational Leadership Degree program is designed to provide working professionals with the knowledge and skills essential for successful leadership in a variety of sectors.
-The 33- credit accelerated program focuses on the synthesis of theory and practice of leading organizations in diverse settings including corporate, public and non-profit organizational environments.
-The program’s framework affords students an opportunity to develop the conceptual tools necessary for leading organizational effectiveness efforts.
-It takes 16-20 months to complete.
+The 33-credit accelerated program focuses on the synthesis of theory and practice of leading organizations in diverse settings including corporate, public and non-profit organizational environments, and is offered on campus or online.

 The program consists of the following core courses: